jsenv/core/docs/config/web_workers.md

 export const workers = ["./worker.js"]
 ```

-> Jsenv might infer "worker.js" is a worker module from source code but this could fail.
-For now, worker files must be explicitely declared as such using "workers".
+> Jsenv could infer "worker.js" is a worker module by scanning source code but it could fail.
+It is better to be explicit and declare worker files using "workers".

 # Using service worker